 Q&A with Tug Rice

-This year, I wrote a story for VIE Magazine on The Carlyle in New York City.
-Along the way, I stumbled upon Tug Rice, the talented illustrator behind the hotel’s 2019 calendar.
-I quickly fell for his nostalgic interpretations of classic Carlyle moments.
-Since our first Instagram correspondence, I’ve learned — much to my delight — that Tug and I are kindred spirits, sharing a love of Hotel Sacher, cafe culture, Poulenc… and Bemelmans Bar.
-The answers below are insightful and charming, comedic and fun.
-Ladies and gentlemen, this is Tug Rice.
+A few years ago, I discovered the ultra-talented illustrator, Tug Rice, while working on a story about The Carlyle Hotel in New York City.
+Tug had been commissioned to create the property’s annual calendar, and I quickly fell for his nostalgic interpretations of classic Carlyle moments.
+Since our first Instagram correspondence, I’ve learned — much to my delight — that Tug and I are kindred spirits, sharing a love of Hotel Sacher, cafe culture, Poulenc… and Bemelmans Bar, among other things!
+He is a true talent and I hope you enjoy my interview with him below!

 Where are you from and how did you find your way to NYC?